Best Things To Do In Amsterdam In February

 The Heineken Museum offers an interactive tour with an audio guide that will invite you to learn about the origins, secrets and processes that lead to Heineken ending up served on the tables of groups of people around the world.

 The tour lasts an hour and a half and is visited by millions year after year.
-For this reason, I recommend that you get skip-the-line tickets, and don't miss it for the world: you don't want to be the only person not to be immersed in this beer tour.
+For this reason, I recommend you to get tickets without queues, and not to miss it for anything in the world: you don't want to be the only person not to be immersed in this beer tour.

 Book tickets for Heineken Experience